wp-plugins/syntaxhighlighter-plus/readme.txt

 To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.

+* Starting from Wordpress 2.7, plugin upgrades are handled by Wordpress, there is no need to manually upload files.

 Important: If you have made any changes to the CSS file, please make sure to back it up before upgrade!

 ###Uploading The Plugin###